Insality/defold-saver/README.md

 ### Configuration [optional]

-You should configure the module in the `game.project` file:
+You can configure the module in the `game.project` file:

 ```ini
 [saver]